Health Micro-Metrics Are On The Rise — Here's What That Could Mean For Our Health In 2021

 Trackers also allow us to link subjective experiences with the quantitative data, says Casey Means, M.D., a health-optimizing physician and co-founder of Levels.
-"Having awareness of these signals originating within the body (like one's heartbeat) has been associated with better physical and mental health outcomes and even increased motivation," she says.
-Getting more in touch with various body signals has also "been hypothesized to be important in [managing] chronic pain, high blood pressure, gastrointestinal disorders, mood and anxiety disorders, addiction, and even asthma."
+"Having awareness of these signals originating within the body (like one's heartbeat) has been associated with better physical and mental health outcomes1 and even increased motivation2," she says.
+Getting more in touch with various body signals has also "been hypothesized to be important in [managing] chronic pain3, high blood pressure, gastrointestinal disorders4, mood and anxiety disorders, addiction, and even asthma."

 How can these data points support health goals?

 Having an influx of granular metrics is a start, but actually applying this data to make incremental change is where experts see major opportunity.